Europe Budget Travel: Practical Tips to Save You Money

 When you arrive at your destination, head to a local market to buy fresh, organic produce (you’ll be doing your bit to support the community as well).
 Or visit a supermarket and get basics like bread, jam, muesli, couple of ready-to-eat packs, etc. This will set you up for easy, no-fuss cooking and will save you SERIOUS money.

-There is also a cool street food item called döner and falafel kebap – it’s Turkish and it’s pervasive in Europe.
+There is also a cool street food item called döner kebap – it’s Turkish and it’s pervasive in Europe.
 One döner, which is basically a big chunky wrap in soft Turkish bread, costs barely EUR 4 – 6 bucks and is heavenly.
 It could go by different names depending on where in Europe you’re.
 But largely speaking, you’ll never be too far from a neighborhood kebab stand.
 Don’t miss it if you want to save money on food in Europe!

 döner kebap: Cheap eats in Europe